venam/blog/_posts/2015-09-25-group-work.markdown

 and more customization until the wm was not recognizable.

-I sent an email to MC to know if it was ok to fork the project and continue it under a new name.
-We then spent the whole day throwing names on IRC and chose 2bwm.
+I sent an email to MC asking if it was ok to fork the project and continue it under a new name.
+We then spent a day brainstorming names on IRC, and set on 2bwm.

-2bwm has gained a lot of support and reputation since it was created.
+2bwm has gained a lot of support and reputation since it's creation.

 _Conclusion_: If it wasn't for the ideas from the community this project wouldn't